Neighborhood Notification Initiative

 Special Interest Overlays

-The NNI special interest overlays are geographic interest areas that might overlap different neighborhoods or might correspond to areas where there are no real neighborhood organizations but local interest nonetheless is strong.
+The NNI special interest overlays are geographic interest areas that might overlap different neighborhoods or might correspond to areas where there are no formal neighborhood organizations but local interest is strong.
 These are typically transportation corridors or centers of activity, like downtown.
 Electronic mailing lists are created for these areas by recommendation.

 PLANNING DEPARTMENT AGENDA TYPES